No Match Found

-In their work for the government, Moons and Kruijt have found that ministries are starting to suffer from 'IT fatigue'.
-They noticed this when digital ambitions and plans were being formed.
+In their work for the government, Moons has found that ministries are starting to suffer from 'IT fatigue'.
+He noticed this when digital ambitions and plans were being formed.
 This should come as no surprise when we consider some serious and expensive past failures (leading to the establishment of the Elias parliamentary inquiry committee), but IT will form part of virtually all policy areas in the future.

 It is also worth noting is that when big projects start, everyone has a finger in the pie.
 Moons: ‘Of course it is important for all stakeholders to be involved, but I feel that things could be organised more efficiently: everyone should take part, but only on the points that concern them.'